Dutta-SD/Machine_Learning/README.md

 # Machine_Learning
-This repository stores the beginning Projects I make in Machine Learning.
+This repository contains Machine Learning Code.
+Written in Pyhton 3.7.3.
+Datasets are majorly from Kaggle